MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Remove-MgBetaGroupDriveListItem.md

 ## SYNOPSIS
 Removes an item from a list\]\[\].
 This API is available in the following \[national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Remove-MgGroupDriveListItem](/powershell/module/Microsoft.Graph.Files/Remove-MgGroupDriveListItem?view=graph-powershell-1.0)

 ## SYNTAX